whisthq/whist/mandelboxes/dev-utils/strace-docker/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This project was cloned from https://github.com/amrabed/strace-docker.
+At the time, it didn't work well, and there were a number of issues with the implementation.
+It has been modified/fixed by Whist.

 ---